junxit/us-congress-bills-111/bill.md

     - **(A)** *In general* Except as provided in subparagraph (B), the term assets refers to public monies and includes any pension, retirement, annuity, or endowment fund, or similar instrument, that is controlled directly or indirectly by a State or local government.
     - **(B)** *Exception* The term assets does not include employee benefit plans covered by title I of the Employee Retirement Income Security Act of 1974 (29 U.S.C.
 1001 et seq.).
 - **(h)** *Effective date*
-  - **(1)** *In general* Except as provided in paragraph (2), this section shall apply to measures adopted by a State or local government before, on, or after the date of the enactment of this Act.
+  - **(1)** *In general* Except as provided in paragraph (2) of this subsection and subsection (i), this section shall apply to measures adopted by a State or local government on or after the date of the enactment of this Act.
   - **(2)** *Notice requirements* Subsections (d) and (e) apply to measures adopted by a State or local government on or after the date of the enactment of this Act.
+- **(i)** *Authorization for Prior Enacted Measures* Notwithstanding any other provision of law, a State or local government may enforce a measure (without regard to the requirements of subsection (d)) adopted by the State or local government before the date of the enactment of this Act that provides for the divestiture of assets of the State or local government from, or prohibits the investment of the assets of the State or local government in, any person that the State or local government determines, using credible information available to the public, engages in investment or business activities in Iran (determined without regard to subsection (c)) identified in the measure.

 ## § 4.
 Safe harbor for changes of investment policies by asset managers

 Section 13(c)(1) of the Investment Company Act of 1940 (15 U.S.C.
-80a–13(c)(1)) is amended by inserting before the period the following: “or engage in investment activities in Iran described in section 3(c) of the Iran Sanctions Enabling Act of 2009”.
+80a–13(c)(1)) is amended to read as follows:

+> - **(1)** *In general* Solely for purposes of this subsection, and notwithstanding any other provision of Federal or State law, no person may bring any civil, criminal, or administrative action against any registered investment company, or any employee, officer, director, or investment adviser thereof, based solely upon the investment company divesting from, or avoiding investing in, securities issued by persons that the investment company determines, using credible information that is available to the public, conduct or have direct investments in business operations in Sudan described in section 3(d) of the Sudan Accountability and Divestment Act of 2007 or engage in investment activities in Iran described in section 3(c) of the Iran Sanctions Enabling Act of 2009.
+Nothing in this paragraph shall be construed to create, imply, diminish, change, or affect in any way the existence of a private cause of action under any other provision of this Act.

 ## § 5.
-Sense of Congress regarding certain ERISA plan investments

-It is the sense of Congress that a fiduciary of an employee benefit plan, as defined in section 3(3) of the Employee Retirement Income Security Act of 1974 (29 U.S.C.
-1002(3)), may divest plan assets from, or avoid investing plan assets in, any person the fiduciary determines engages in investment activities in Iran described in section 3(c) of this Act, without breaching the responsibilities, obligations, or duties imposed upon the fiduciary by section 404 of the Employee Retirement Income Security Act of 1974 (29 U.S.C.
-1104), if—

-- **(1)** the fiduciary makes such determination using credible information that is available to the public; and
-- **(2)** such divestment or avoidance of investment is conducted in accordance with section 2509.94–1 of title 29, Code of Federal Regulations (as in effect on the day before the date of the enactment of this Act).
+Safe harbor for changes of investment policies by employee benefit plans

+Section 404 of the Employee Retirement Income Security Act of 1974 (29 U.S.C.
+1104) is amended by adding at the end the following new subsection:

+> - **(e)** No person shall be treated as breaching any of the responsibilities, obligations, or duties imposed upon fiduciaries by this title for divesting plan assets from, or avoiding investing plan assets in, persons that are determined by such person, using credible information that is available to the public, to be engaged in investment activities in Iran described in section 3(c) of the Iran Sanctions Enabling Act of 2009.
+Any divestiture of plan assets from, or avoidance of investing plan assets in, persons that are so determined to be engaged in such investment activities shall be treated as in accordance with this title and the documents and instruments governing the plan.

 ## § 6.
 Definitions